iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Lebesgue Integral and Expected Value.md

 ---
 ### **Back to Expected Value of Random Variable**

-To compute the expected value of a random variable over some weird topological spaces, we would need to compute it using the Lebesgue Integral, and we would like to make a change of variable and bring it to the Borel Space instead of the originally defined $\sigma$-algebra.
+To compute the expected value of a random variable we would need to compute it using the Lebesgue Integral, and we would like to make a change of variable and bring it to the Borel Space instead of the originally defined $\sigma$-algebra.

 $$
 \begin{aligned}